 Meditation And NeuroFeedback: Turbo-Charging Your Mental Health & Spiritual Transformation

-Once your subconscious mind learns how to meditate with brain-training, you will be amazed by how much deeper your meditation practice becomes at home without the use of neurofeedback.
-Not only will your present-moment awareness be far more stable (I think of it as sitting like a mountain where your mind is solid and turbulence can't shift it) but neurofeedback helps dissolve fear and increases access to feelings of compassion and open-heartedness.
+Once your subconscious mind learns how to meditate with brain-training, you will be amazed by how much deeper your meditation practice becomes at home.
+Not only will your present-moment awareness be more stable (I think of it as sitting like a mountain where your mind is solid and turbulence can't shift it) but neurofeedback helps dissolve fear and increases access to feelings of compassion and open-heartedness.
 I have felt completely transformed by my own brain-training.

 IF YOU WANT TO TAKE YOUR MEDITATION TO THE NEXT LEVEL, IF YOU ARE SERIOUS ABOUT DEVELOPING SPIRITUALLY, IF YOUR HEART YEARNS TO KNOW TRUTH and DEVELOP GREATER WISDOM AND COMPASSION, THEN YOU WILL WANT TO TRAIN YOUR MIND WITH NEUROFEEDBACK.